bridgetcundelan/AB-Test-Marketing-Campaign/README.md

 <b> Act: </b> <br>
 Key Trends & Findings:<br>
+-The company spent slightly more money on the test campaign vs the control campaign.
+It would be better if the company spent the same on both campaigns so we could see a true comparision. <br>
+-There is some null data on a couple of lines.
+It is unclear why there is missing data. <br>

 Suggested next steps for marketing team: <br>

-Observations: Spent slightly more on test campaign.
-This is an issue.
-Not true test. <br>
-Missing/ null data on some lines <br>
+-The results are so similar between the test & control campaigns, so I would not recommend they go forward with the test campaign. <br>
+-Questions for the marketing team-